cszpara/GetAndCleanData/README.md

-##This Script is the course project for the Getting and Cleaning Data Coursera course.
-The R script, run_analysis.R, does the following:
+This Script is the course project for the Getting and Cleaning Data Coursera course.
+The R script, `run_analysis.R`, does the following:

 1. Get data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and unzip files
 2. Imports Training & Test Datasets